logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abttree/getparentpath/_index.md

 A string value indicating the parent node path.

-**Note:** The type of node path returned – that is, one composed of text or indexes – corresponds to the path type provided in parameter nodepath.
+{{<note>}} The type of node path returned – that is, one composed of text or indexes – corresponds to the path type provided in parameter nodepath.